Niels-Bohr-Institute-XNS-StructBiophys/BayesFit/README.md

 ##### parameters.d

-prior and refined parameter values, as well as Chi-square, reduced Chi-square, final alpha, number of good parameters (Ng), number of fitted datapoints (M), evidence, constraint (S), and alpha*S.
+prior and refined parameter values, as well as Chi-square, reduced Chi-square, final alpha, number of good parameters (Ng), number of fitted datapoints (M), evidence, value of constraint (S), and value of alpha*S.

 ##### prior.d
 Intensity calculated with the prior values, which are also the initial values in the fitting algorithm